atlas-bi/Library/readme.md

 See the [docs](https://www.atlas.bi/docs/bi-library/) for aditional configuration and starting search.

+## :gift: Contributing

+Contributions are welcome!
+Please open an [issue](https://github.com/atlas-bi/atlas-bi-library/issues) describing an issue or feature.

+This repository uses commitizen.
+Commit code changes for pr's with `npm run commit`.

 ## :trophy: Credits

 Atlas was created by the Riverside Healthcare Analytics team.
 See the [credits](https://www.atlas.bi/about/) for more details.